Five to watch

-We take a look at five key players to keep an eye out for when Southampton arrive at the Lane on Saturday...
+We take a look at five key men from the Liverpool ranks to keep an eye on before tonight's Premiership clash at Anfield.